void-linux/void-linux.github.io/_posts/2020-04-24-some-context.markdown

 # What happens now?

+Remember these are my words (@the-maldridge) not necessarily those of the project.

 This is a really uncomfortable place to be in.
 None of us want to start a Twitter war, and at the end of the day, Void is about working on software we all believe in.